-8.2.
-Highest weight representations and Verma modules
+9.2.
+Highest-weight representations and Verma modules

-To study irreducible representations, we introduce a class of representations which are generated by a single vector.
+To study irreducible representations, we introduce a class of representations which are generted by a single vector.
 As we will later show, all finite-dimensional irreducible representations fall into this class.
 However, it turns out that to study finite-dimensional representations, we need to consider infinite-dimensional representations as an auxiliary tool.
+Thus, in the definition below we allow V to be infinite-dimensional.